mfarahani31/StockManagement/README.md

 Conditions:

-* The whole Development must not take more than 4 hours
 * Fill free to use any Framework and Database
 * The Application must be based on multitier architecture
 * All services must be covered by unit tests